DanAndreeaMaria/Gallery/README.md

 * Automatic hiding of images except for the active one
 * Navigation buttons to move between slides
-* CLickable thumbnail images for direct slide selection
+* Clickable thumbnail images for direct slide selection
 * Smooth transitions for better user experience

 ## Technologies used